gatsbyjs/gatsby/docs/docs/theme-ui.md

 Theme UI uses a `theme` configuration object to provide color, typography, layout, and other shared stylistic values through [React context][].
 This allows components within your site to add styles based on a predefined set of values.

-There are two ways to add a theme to your site.
+There are two ways to add a theme to your site: using configuration options in `gatsby-plugin-theme-ui`, or local shadowing.

 ### `gatsby-plugin-theme-ui` configuration